Phosphorescence: Persistent phosphorescence

 Solid materials typically come in two main types: crystalline and amorphous.
 In either case, a lattice or network of atoms and molecules form.
 In crystals, the lattice is a very neat, uniform assembly.
 However, nearly all crystals have defects in the stacking sequence of these molecules and atoms.
 A vacancy defect, where an atom is simply missing from its place, leaving an empty "hole", is one type of defect.
 Sometimes atoms can move from place to place within the lattice, creating Schottky defects or Frenkel defects.
 Other defects can occur from impurities in the lattice.
 For example, when a normal atom is substituted by a different atom of much larger or smaller size, a substitutional defect occurs, while an interstitial defect occurs when a much smaller atom gets trapped in the "interstices", or the spaces between atoms.
 In contrast, amorphous materials have no "long-range order" (beyond the space of a few atoms in any direction), thus by definition are filled with defects.

 When a defect occurs, depending on the type and material, it can create a hole, or a "trap".
 For example, a missing oxygen atom from a zinc oxide compound creates a hole in the lattice, surrounded by unbound zinc-atoms.
 This creates a net force or attraction that can be measured in electron-volts.
 When a high-energy photon strikes one of the zinc atoms, its electron absorbs the photon and is thrown out into a higher orbit.
 The electron may then enter the trap and be held in place (out of its normal orbit) by the attraction.
-To trigger the release of the energy, a random spike in thermal energy is needed of sufficient magnitude to boost the electron out of the trap and back into its normal orbit.
+To trigger the release of the energy, a random spike in thermal energy of sufficient magnitude is needed to boost the electron out of the trap and back into its normal orbit.
 Once in orbit, the electron's energy can drop back to normal (ground state) resulting in the release of a photon.